Medina sandstone: History

 Early settlers in Western New York found good building stone in the gorges of the Genesee River in Rochester, Oak Orchard Creek in Medina and Eighteen Mile Creek in Lockport.
 This stone was used to construct structures during the 1820s and early 1830s.
 Later the Erie Canal was constructed along the band of Medina sandstone through Orleans County.
 The first commercial quarry was opened by John Ryan in Medina in 1837, then the quarries expanded eastward to Albion starting in 1858 and Holley in 1881.
 At the peak of the Medina sandstone quarry industry in the 1890s, there were as many as 48 quarries employing up to 2000 laborers.
-Immigrant labor played an important role in operating the quarries and workers came in large numbers from England, Ireland, France,Germany, Poland and Italy.
+Immigrant labor played an important role in operating the quarries and workers came in large numbers from England, Ireland, France, Germany, Poland and Italy.
 This sandstone was employed widely for “street work” such as cobblestones and curbs and the higher quality stone was used for ashlar blocks for foundations, walls and other structural components of homes, churches, and other buildings.
 In 1908 the total value of sandstone quarried in Orleans County was $408,287 of which “street work” stone accounted for about 85% of the total and the remaining 15% was building stone.

 In 1902 many of the individually operated quarries totaling nearly 2,000 acres were consolidated in the Medina Quarry Company.
 This company significantly increased the capital investment and output was increased through purchases of steam powered quarry equipment, etc. Dogged by charges of monopolistic operation this company ceased operation in 1905.
 It was reorganized as the Orleans County Quarry Company, but the demand for sandstone was severely curtailed by World War I, the 1918 pandemic and growing application of concrete building blocks and asphalt paving of roads.
 A few quarries continued into the 1950s and some were temporarily reopened as late as the 1980s to provide stone for building renovations.

 Viewing today

 Many of the old Medina sandstone quarries can be seen along the route of the Erie Canal between Brockport and Lockport.
 Today nearly all these old quarries are flooded and a few are owned by camping resorts, rod and gun clubs or conservation clubs and used for recreational activities.

 Even though building stone was a relatively small percent of quarry output, the Medina sandstone legacy can be best seen today in the magnificent buildings built from this stone.
 Most of these buildings are well over 100 years old and just as beautiful today as when they were built.

+Several Orleans County sandstone buildings can be viewed online through the Empire State Immersive Experiences website.
+They include 360º images and tours.